-With hybrid cars becoming the future of personal land transportation, the personal sea transportation has also been seeking ways through which it could become more sustainable by offering electric or hybrid models.
+With hybrid cars becoming the future of personal land transportation, personal sea transportation has also been seeking ways through which it could become more sustainable by offering electric or hybrid models.
 This has helped raise awareness within the boating community and the need to be eco-conscious.
 Designers and manufacturers are learning and improving when creating hybrid and electric boats, all with the aim to not just make this feasible but also enjoyable.

 If one had to outline the benefits of an electric motor, one would come out with several, including: